Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - Consistent warped prints.

 #### Causes and Suggested Fixes
+ - First, try cleaning the lead screw (Z rod) and reapply with good quality viscous grease.
- - Loose FEP film.
+ - FEP film may be loose.
 Tighten the FEP.
 [Youtube video](https://youtu.be/Sdxf9mf7-ns)
  - Replace the FEP film.
 [Youtube video](https://youtu.be/DLi3chV43LQ)
  - Tighten the eccentric roller of the slide block.
 [Anycubic official video](https://www.youtube.com/watch?v=4cfCWmHtsy8)
  - Brass nut of the lead screw loose or not seated properly.
-Remove, clean, reseated tighten the four screws.
+Remove, clean, reseat and tighten the four screws.
  - Bent or warped motor dampener /cushion.
 Open back vent hatch, check and replace if necessary.
+ - Motor mounting causing lead screw to be off centre or not perpendicular to lcd glass.
+Tighten the two screws that hold the motor.
+Sometimes, loosening the two screws slightly may provide a [temporary fix.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1547616112049692/)
  - Replace entire integrated motor lead screw assembly.
- - Clean lead screw (Z rod) and reapply with good quality viscous grease.

  ### Layer Shifting On LCD During Print
  #### Symptoms